pbuckner/x-plane_plugins/XPython/docs/source/development/skeleton.rst

 Skeleton
 ========

-This does nothing, except log itself in XPPython.log -- a minimal "I Am Here".
+This does nothing, except log itself in XPPython3Log.txt -- a minimal "I Am Here".

 ::